Policy Gradient Methods for Distortion Risk Measures: DRM policy gradient algorithms

 An iterative gradient-based algorithm can solve \eqref{eq:max_theta} using the following update iteration:

 where $\theta_0$ is set arbitrarily, and $\alpha$ is the step-size.
 Here $\nabla$ denotes the gradient w.r.t. $\theta$.

 But, in a typical RL setting, we do not have direct measurements of the gradient $\nabla \rho_g(\cdot)$.
-To overcome this difficulty, we derive a variant of the policy gradient theorem that caters to the DRM objective, and use this theorem in conjunction with a LR-based gradient estimation scheme.
-In the following sections, we describe our policy gradient algorithms in on-policy as well as off-policy RL settings.
+To overcome this difficulty, we derive a variant of the policy gradient theorem that caters to the DRM objective, and integrate it with an LR-based gradient estimation scheme.
+In the following sections, we describe our policy gradient algorithms in on-policy and off-policy RL settings, respectively.